AdpictoAdpicto

 The honest answer is "both, selectively."
 The impatient answer:

 • Default to Nano Banana 2 if you're starting fresh and don't want to think about routing.
-It's cheaper, handles the common failure modes (multi-subject, non-Latin text) better, and the outputs are ship-ready more often.
+It's cheaper, handles the common failure modes (multi-subject, non-Latin text) better, and its outputs are ship-ready more often.

 • Build routing if you're running more than ~500 images a month across mixed workflows.
 The engineering cost is real but the quality and cost gains stack.